rackerlabs/technical-blog/_posts/2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system.md

 ##### Select server and MII version

-Select the server name, port number, version of MII software, and the user credentials that have MII admin role access as shown in the following screenshot:
+Select the server name, port number, version of MII software, and the user credentials that have the MII admin role access as shown in the following screenshot:

 ![]({% asset_path 2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system/Picture8.png %})

 ##### Test the connection

 Click **Test Connection**.
-If it works, the **Connection Successful** message displays.
+If the connection works, the **Connection Successful** message displays.

 #### Create an agent